peytoncordero/DRI25/html-css.md

 prerequisites:
     - command-line:
         description: (Required) This workshop makes reference to concepts from the Command Line workshop, in particular, in creating new folders and files, as well as moving around in file directories.
+It includes opportunities to utilize Command Line on your operating system.
 Completing the Command Line workshop will make you more comfortable with working with HTML/CSS.
         required: true

 installation: